-Whether you play poker online or in-person, it is a game that can be played casually for chips or small amounts of money, but serious players know that it’s high stakes that make it an exciting game.
-In this article, we take a look at some of the highest stake official online poker tournaments, online and invite-only games in history.
+When you play poker online or in-person, you can play budget-friendly games for small amounts of money.
+However, serious players with bigger bankrolls know that high stakes take the game to another level.
+In this article, we take a look at official poker tournaments, online games and invite-only games with the highest stakes in history.

 To this day, the 2006 WSOP Main Event retains the largest prize pool in the history of the tournament at $82,512,162, with a buy-in of $10,000.
 Bets were so high during this series that the tournament had to introduce a new mint-green token, which was valued at $100,000.

 The Main Event started on July 28 with 8,773 players, but this was reduced to only nine over several days of play.
-The final game occurred on August 10, with American-born Jamie Gold taking home $12,000,000, which remains the highest ever payout in tournament history.
-Gold claimed first place prize with a pair of Queens, beating out second-place Paul Wasicka’s pocket 10s.
+The final game occurred on August 10, with American-born Jamie Gold taking home $12,000,000, the highest-ever payout in tournament history.
+Gold claimed the first-place prize with a pair of queens, beating out second-place Paul Wasicka’s pocket 10s.
 Paul Wasicka took home a respectable $6,102,499.

-The second-highest tournament stakes for a WSOP Main Event would be recorded at WSOP 2019, coming in at $80,548,600.
-It’s unsurprising that this would also be the second-highest attended Main Event, with 8,569 players taking part.
-Buy-in for the Main Event remained unchanged at $10,000.
+The third-highest tournament stakes for a WSOP Main Event was recorded at WSOP 2019 – $80,548,600.
+It’s unsurprising that this would also be the second-highest attended Main Event, with 8,569 players participating.
+The buy-in for the Main Event remained unchanged at $10,000.

-Dan Bilzerian became a household name thanks to his Instagram page, which shows the millionaire playboy flaunting his lavish lifestyle and the beautiful women who are a part of it.
+Dan Bilzerian became a household name thanks to his Instagram page, which shows the millionaire playboy flaunting his lavish lifestyle.
 He claims that his success was possible thanks to the millions he’s made playing at exclusive invite-only poker games.

 However, he’s also admitted that he has a pretty sizable trust fund, thanks to his father’s questionable career as a corporate takeover specialist.
-Bilzerian is quick to dismiss these claims and has done numerous interviews where he discusses the games he’s been involved in.
+To protect his reputation as a formidable opponent on the field, Bilzerian has done numerous interviews to discuss the games he’s been involved in.
 It’s at these extremely exclusive games where he’s apparently won as much as $54,000,000.

 Games hosted by Molly Bloom, the infamous star of Molly’s Game

 The games hosted by Molly Bloom were so high-stakes that they made a movie about it.
-Molly Bloom, the former ice-skater whose athletic career was ended by an accident during an Olympics qualifying run, began her “career” in poker accidentally.
+Molly Bloom is a former ice skater whose athletic career was ended by an accident during an Olympics qualifying run.
+Bloom began her “career” in poker accidentally.
 After being injured, Bloom found work as an executive assistant to real-estate entrepreneur and Viper Room co-owner Darin Feinstein, who one day asked her to help him run a game at the club.

-Bloom talked to talk-show host Ellen about how she knew from the first game that this was an extremely rare opportunity.
+Bloom talked to talk-show host Ellen DeGeneres about how she knew from the first game that this was an extremely rare opportunity.
 The players who attended included billionaires, A-list actors, politicians and powerful players on Wall Street.
-Buy-in started at $10,000 when Molly first hosted these games but grew to $250,000 towards the end.
-The players regularly walked away with millions of dollars, with Bloom stating that the biggest loss ever in any of her games was $100,000,000.
+Buy-ins started at $10,000 when Molly first hosted, but the buy-ins grew to $250,000 towards the end.
+The players regularly walked away with millions of dollars.
+Bloom stated that the biggest loss ever in any of her games was $100,000,000.

 Bloom’s high-stakes games ended after the FBI caught wind of her taking a cut of the pot, which is against federal law.
-Bloom was arrested on April 16, 2013, and pleaded guilty to reduced charges which saw her receive one year of probation, a fine of $1,000 and 200 hours of community service.
+Bloom was arrested on April 16, 2013, and pleaded guilty to reduced charges.
+She received one year of probation, a fine of $1,000 and 200 hours of community service.
 Despite being at the center of all the games, she only ever discussed people who were revealed by the Bradley Ruderman Ponzi scheme, which included Ben Affleck, Matt Damon and Pete Sampras.

 Much like WSOP, WCOOP consists of many tournaments running different rules, including Pot-Limit and Seven Card Stud.
-The Main Event for WCOOP 2019 was played according to No-Limit Texas Hold’em rules, had a buy-in of $5,200 and a total prize pool of $11,180,000.
+The Main Event for WCOOP 2019 was played according to No-Limit Texas Hold’em rules.
+The online tournament had a buy-in of $5,200 and a total prize pool of $11,180,000.

 Fraser “BigBlindBets” Russell walked away the winner of the tournament with $1,665,962.
 But it wasn’t easy for Russell at the final table, where he came up against online veterans, including the likes of Talal “raidalot” Shakerchi and Brazil’s Danilo “dans170′” de Lima Demetrio.